 It was 40 years ago when the first case of HIV infection was diagnosed.
 Since then, 77.5 million people have been infected with the virus and 34 million people have died from AIDS-related causes.
 While a lot has been achieved in terms of providing lifesaving antiretroviral treatment to save lives, we still lost 690,000 people living with HIV to AIDS-related illnesses in 2020.
 Even today more than 10 million (27%) of the 37.6 million people living with HIV are not on treatment.
+This may be because they are not aware of their diagnosis or they are too scared to get tested, which is why products such as an at home hiv test are now available for those who want to get their diagnosis.
 Moreover, “we are getting signals of HIV drug resistance, which means we need to strengthen our surveillance efforts and continue to invest in long-acting prevention and treatment tools, in the absence of an HIV vaccine, and also remember that solutions we find may not be one size that fits all”, said Dr Adeeba Kamarulzaman, President of the International AIDS Society (IAS), during the closing session of the recently concluded 11th International IAS Conference on HIV Science (IAS 2021).

 This article, 2nd in the series of an exclusive trilogy by CNS head and IAS HIV Science 2021 Media Fellowship Awardee Shobha Shukla, showcases some recent scientific advances made in the new drug pipeline for HIV treatment, that were discussed during IAS 2021.